getsentry/relay/docs/index.md

 ### Running in Docker

 As an alternative to directly running the Relay binary, Sentry also provides a Docker image that can be used to run Relay.
 It can be found on [DockerHub].

-Similar to directly running the `relay` binary, running the docker image needs a directory in which it can find the configuration and credentials files (`config.yml` and `credentials.json`).
+Similar to directly running the `relay` binary, running the docker image needs a directory in which it can find the configuration files.

 Providing the configuration directory can be done with the standard mechanisms offered by docker, either by mounting [docker volumes] or by building a new container and copying the files in.

 For example, you can start the latest version of `relay` as follows: